obedeugene/salesiq/README.md

-SalesIQ - A chatbot using the Ringcentral Api
+SalesIQ - A chatbot using the RingCentral Api
 =================================